ftommasini/avrs/doc/rtai-installation-guide.md

 	# make menuconfig

-### Kernel configuration

-To determining your basic hardware, open up a new tab in the terminal or a new terminal window and run the following command as root:
+> *Tip:* To determining your basic hardware, open up a new tab in the terminal or a new terminal window and run the following command as root:

-	# lspci -k | grep "driver in use"
+> `# lspci -k | grep "driver in use"`

 In the configuration menu you should do: